 |Lifespan||Over 12 years|

 The Clumber Spaniel is the largest of the spaniel breeds.
-Standing between forty-three to fifty-one centimetres high and weighing in between fifty-five and eighty-five pounds, the Clumber is a strong and powerful dog.
+Standing between forty-three to fifty-one centimeters high and weighing in between fifty-five and eighty-five pounds, the Clumber is a solid and powerful dog.

 English Cocker Spaniel